go-sprout/sprout/NOTABLE_CHANGES_FROM_SPRIG_NOTES.md

 ### MustAppend, MustPrepend, MustConcat, MustChunk, MustUniq, MustCompact, MustSlice, MustWithout, MustRest, MustInitial, MustReverse
 In sprig all these functions cause segfault when lsit are nil.
 In sprout all these functions return nil and an error when an error occurs.

+### Has, Dig
+In sprig this function cause internal panic.
+In sprout this function return false when an error occurs.